ogamel/adaptive_genome/research_notes.md

 - Do analysis within single feature - CDS, gene.
 E.g. kmer and its RC within same CDS
 - Do within type of subfeatures that appears in the label or feature name (e.g. promoter)
 - construct de brun graph with quantities from actual sequences ... measures some kind of robustness under frameshift
   - for all codons, and translate them...
-64 x 4 mtarix ... since only 4 codons could follow another
+64 x 4 matrix ... since only 4 codons could follow another
   - [Frameshift and wild-type proteins are often highly similar because the genetic code and genomes were optimized for frameshift tolerance](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-022-08435-6)
 - Seems rarer codons are more variable between species ... find interpretation and meaning of this